 - The request repeats a previous request from the same person.

 If you are refusing an FOI request, send the applicant a written refusal notice explaining why their request is being refused and citing the relevant provision of the FOI Act.
-You should also give details of your complaints procedure and their right to complain to the ICO.
+You should also give details of your complaints procedure and their right to complain to the ICO or the SIC.
 However, you should keep a record of the reasons for your decision, as you may be required to justify it.
-Seek MDU advice if you are unsure.
+Contact us for advice if you're unsure.

-If an applicant is unhappy with the way you have managed their request, it is good practice to review it.
+If an applicant is unhappy with how you've managed their request, it's good practice to review it.
 A review should be carried out by someone senior, who was not involved in responding to the original request.
 It should usually take no longer than 20 days.